-Imran Aslam*, M. Saqib, M. W. Iqbal, Rajender Boddula, Tariq Mahmood and Usman Ghani Pages 1 - 12 ( 12 )
+Imran Aslam*, Muhammad Saqib, Muhammad W. Iqbal, Rajender Boddula, Tariq Mahmood and Usman Ghani Pages 628 - 639 ( 12 )

-Objective: In order to degrade the harmful pollutants from wastewater, highly efficient non-toxic Fe2(WO4)3 photocatalyst will be synthesized via co precipitation method.
-The photocatalytic activity of the as-synthesized material will be examined by degrading methylene blue (MB) under various conditions.
+Objective: In order to degrade the harmful pollutants from wastewater, highly efficient non-toxic Fe2(WO4)3 photocatalyst was synthesized via co precipitation method.
+The photocatalytic activity of the as-synthesized material was examined by degrading methylene blue (MB) under various conditions.

 Methods: For this purpose, different experimental parameters such as catalyst load, model compound concentration, H2O2 percentage and pH value were adjusted for excellent degradation of MB, and response surface methodology (RSM) along with central composite design (CCD) as adequate model was employed for optimization process.

-Results: The experimental results revealed that 1.2 g/L of catalyst load, 10 g/L for dye concentration, 0.5 percentage of H2O2 and pH 7 are found to be the optimized values for the aforesaid parameters.
+Results: The experimental results revealed that 1.2 g/L of catalyst load, 10 g/L for dye concentration, 0.5% of H2O2 and pH 7 were found to be the optimized values for the aforesaid parameters.
 The optimized values led to 93% degradation of MB under UV light exposure.
-In addition, toxicological studies have been analysed by using various bioassays for both untreated and treated samples and a conspicuous reduction (69.12%) in the toxicity level was observed.
+In addition, toxicological studies were analysed using various bioassays for both, untreated and treated samples and a conspicuous reduction (69.12%) in the toxicity level was observed.